0x1B05/english/kaoyan/content/writing.typ

 You have just come back from Canada and found a music CD in your luggage that you forgot to return to Bob, your landlord there.
 Write him a letter to 1) make an apology, and 2) suggest a solution.

-- You should write about 100 words on ANSWER SHEET 2.
+- You should write about 100 words.
 - Do not sign your own name at the end of the letter.
 Use “Li Ming” instead.
 - Do not write the address.
-(10 points)

 ==== Apology and Resolution Regarding the Music CD

 Dear Bob,

-I hope this message finds you well.
-I am writing to express my sincere apologies for an oversight that occurred during my recent departure from Canada.
-I have discovered a music CD in my luggage that belongs to you, which I inadvertently forgot to return before leaving.
+#underline[_I hope this message finds you well._] #underline[_I am writing to express my sincere apologies for_] an *oversight* that occurred during my recent departure from Canada.
+I have discovered a music CD in my luggage that belongs to you, which I *inadvertently* forgot to return before leaving.

-I deeply regret not ensuring that all borrowed items were returned to you, and I appreciate your understanding in this matter.
-To rectify this, I propose to mail the CD back to you at my expense.
-If this arrangement suits you, please provide your preferred mailing address, or alternatively, if you have another preferred solution, I am open to suggestions.
+#underline[_I deeply regret not ensuring that_] all borrowed items were returned to you, #underline[_and I appreciate your understanding in this matter._] #underline[_To rectify this, I propose to_] mail the CD back to you *at my expense*. #underline[_If this arrangement suits you, please_] provide your *preferred* mailing address, #underline[_or *alternatively*, if you have another preferred solution, I am open to suggestions._]

-Thank you for your kindness and understanding.
-I look forward to resolving this matter swiftly and to your satisfaction.
+#underline[_Thank you for your kindness and understanding.
+I look forward to resolving this matter swiftly and to your satisfaction._]

-Warm regards,
+#underline[_Warm regards,_]

 Li Ming